-KIPP is committed to protecting its students, employees, and applicants for admission from bullying, harassment, or discrimination for any reason and of any type.
+KIPP is committed to valuing the strength and beauty represented within the diversity of our rich Texas neighborhoods and communities.
+This includes a commitment to protecting our students, employees, and applicants from bullying, harassment, or discrimination for any reason and of any type.
 KIPP believes that all students and employees are entitled to a safe, equitable, and harassment-free school experience.
 Bullying, harassment, or discrimination will not be tolerated and shall be just cause for disciplinary action.

-KIPP believes that standards for student behavior must be set cooperatively through interaction among the students, parents, guardians, staff, and community partners of KIPP, producing an atmosphere that encourages students to grow in self-control.
-The development of this atmosphere requires respect for self and others, and the vast cultures and communities that are present within KIPP schools as well as for the community property on the part of students, staff, and community members.
+KIPP believes that standards for student behavior must be set cooperatively through interaction among the students, parents, guardians, staff, and community partners of KIPP, producing an atmosphere that encourages students to grow in self-control, self-awareness, and self advocacy.
+The development of this atmosphere requires respect for our entire Team and Family and the vast cultures and communities that are present within KIPP schools as well as for the community property on the part of students, staff, and community members.

-The standards of this policy constitute a specific, focused, coordinated, integrated, culturally sensitive system of supports for all students, staff, families and community agencies that will improve relations within each school.
+The standards of this policy constitute a specific, focused, coordinated, integrated, culturally responsive system of supports for all students, staff, families and community agencies that will improve relations within each school.
 It is designed to ensure that every school has staff that have been trained and are supported in their school's efforts to provide awareness, intervention training, and instructional strategies on prevention, including violence prevention, to each staff, parent, and student to direct follow-up when incidents are reported and/or occur.